monopole/snt/apps/README.md

 Google and third-party services.

-Despite its size and complexity, this set has properties like a phone app.
+Despite its size and complexity, this set has the properties of a single app.

 * It has a singular description and purpose:
   _serve the Maps API_.
 * It can be installed and deleted.
 * It has a lifecycle of development, test and release, with docs and release notes.

-* It has a versioned _implementation_ - albeit likely
+* It has a versioned _implementation_, albeit somehow associated the versions of its components
-  associated with a list of versions of its components (server, prober, monitor, static data set).
+  (server, prober, monitor, static data set).
 * It offers a versioned _API_ allowing other server sets to talk to it per compatibility and deprecation policies.
 * It co-exists on its host with other server sets, e.g. mail servers.
 * It may be unaware of these sets, or it may need to discover and depend on them, e.g. satellite photo servers, road traffic update servers.
 * The release lifecycle of these other sets is unorchestrated, performed by teams that don't know each other, etc.